microsoft/PartnerResources/_docs/README.md

 # All Learning Plan Resources

-Welcome to the Microsoft US One Commercial Partner (OCP) Learning Plan Resources repository
+Welcome to the Microsoft Global Partner Solutions (GPS) Learning Plan Resources repository, created by the US-based GPS team

 ## What are Learning Plan Resources?